 Nose Butter + Paw Butter + Boo Boo Butter + Elbow Butter + Bug Off Butter

-Mix and Match your choice of any four (4) .15 oz tubes, for a customized combo for your Keeshond's unique, individual needs.
-You can get all of one or one each of four types of our handcrafted butters.
-Hint!
+Mix and Match your choice of two 1-ounce tins and three .15 oz tubes, for a customized combo for your Keeshond's unique, individual needs.
+Presented in a storage/gift tin with Keeshond cover.
 This is also a great donation for any rescue group you know.

 Keeshond Custom Combo Kit

 Choice of any (3) three .15 oz tubes (lip balm size)